infusionsoft/sleuth-sketch/README.md

 2. [Sketch](https://sketch.com) - You need Sketch installed to process the files
 3. [Abstract](https://abstract.com) (optional, but recommended) - If your team uses Abstract, you can automatically scan all of your team's projects.
 Make sure your Abstract projects are all synced before running.

+...
+Or you can use [Figma](https://figma.com), but you still need Node.

 ## Getting started

 1. [Download this repo](https://github.com/infusionsoft/sleuth-sketch/archive/master.zip) and extract it. (or fork it if you know what you're doing)